phimage/plistconvert/README.md

 sudo curl -sL https://phimage.github.io/plistconvert/install.sh | bash
 ```

-### On linux
+### On linux for dynamic binary

-Some dependencies lib must be installed if you install dynamic binary
+Some dependencies lib must be installed if you install the dynamic binary

 so if you have not already added the swiftlang repo: